Dermot Morgan

-Dermot John Morgan (March 31, 1952 – February 28, 1998) was an Irish comedian and actor, best known for his role as the title character on the Channel 4 sitcom Father Ted.
+Dermot John Morgan (31 March 1952 – 28 February 1998) was an Irish comedian and actor, best known for his role as the title character on the Channel 4 sitcom Father Ted.
+Morgan died one day after filming of the third and final series of Father Ted was completed.
+In 1999 he was posthumously awarded the British Academy Television Award for Best Comedy Performance.

 Early life

-Morgan was born in Dublin, the son of Hilda "Holly" (née Stokes) and Donnchadh Morgan, a civil servant and gifted amateur artist and sculptor.
+Dermot John Morgan was born on 31 March 1952 in Dublin, the son of Donnchadh Morgan, a civil servant, gifted amateur artist and sculptor, and Hilda "Holly" (née Stokes).
 His father died young of an aneurysm, leaving Holly with three children: Dermot, Paul, and Denise.
 A fourth child, Ruth, died in childhood in 1956.

-Morgan was educated at Oatlands College in Stillorgan and University College Dublin (UCD), where he studied English literature and philosophy.
-During his time there, he honed his comic skills; he also fronted a country and Irish band named Big Gom and the Imbeciles, a kind of 'tribute' act to Big Tom and The Mainliners, a major Irish band of the era.
+Morgan was educated at Oatlands College in Stillorgan and University College Dublin, where he studied English literature and philosophy.
+During his time there, he honed his comic skills; he also fronted a country and Irish band named Big Gom and the Imbeciles, a kind of "tribute" act to Big Tom and The Mainliners, a major Irish band of the era.
+According to Morgan in a January 1986 article, "Everybody slagged country and western at some stage".

+Big Gom and the Imbeciles were never signed by a record label, and Morgan subsequently worked as a teacher, which, he admitted, was a type of performance in itself:

+There is a comparison between the performance of a schoolteacher and performance in general.
+You're on your feet and you have to be able to think.
+The best way of maintaining discipline is to have the ready reply.
+That's what being a performer is like.
+If you have a rowdy crowd in a pub or cabaret somewhere you've got to be on top.